kiwiproject/dropwizard-consul/README.md

 ]
 ```

-- The application will periodically checkin with Consul every second to notify the service check that it is still alive
+- The application will periodically check in with Consul every second to notify the service check that it is still alive
 - Upon shutdown, the application will deregister itself from Consul

 Credits